pmoorman/growthcasts/collections/_course/module3.md

 steps:
 - Intermediate & Advanced Lean Startup Strategies: >
     Learn a simple 4-part framework to optimise for product/market-fit.
-Bridge the gap between high- level strategy and practical execution.
+Bridge the gap between high-level strategy and practical execution.
 - Accelerate Your Growth With High-Tempo Testing: > Learn the strategic approach to scaling growth efforts across teams.
 Once you’ve hit your stride, learn to increase cadence & tempo.
 - Become a Growth Strategist.
 Achieve P/M-fit Faster: >
-    Ultimately, the goal is to get you to a strong and optimised growth strategy as soon as possible.
+    Ultimately, the goal is to get you to a strong and optimised growth strategy asap.
 That requires being strategic, rather than tactical.

 core:
 - Core Content: 7 videos, 71 min